 What went wrong?

+Most of the mammals on the island of Hawaii are feral species; they are not native.
 One, the seemingly innocent Indian Mongoose, is as prevalent here as the black squirrel is in Toronto's High Park.

 In 1872, W.B.
 Espeut, a sugar plantation owner in Jamaica, got the idea to introduce the mongoose there in order to keep his rat problem under control.
 He sailed from Jamaica to Calcutta on a ship aptly called the Merchantman, captured four male and five female mongooses and brought them back across the ocean to Jamaica.